Skip to main content

 This article provides information about the Remote Access Feature of Torizon Cloud.
 It also guides you through the process of enabling and using the Remote Access feature.

 Remote access to your device offers interesting advantages.
 It allows you to access, via SSH, the terminal of your Torizon OS target device, enabling you to test, launch, and manage your system without a physical connection, minimizing the cost with on-site visits.
-Furthermore, this feature can be important to:
+This feature can be important to:

 • Troubleshoot: Remote access allows you to troubleshoot and debug your applications remotely.